artem-burashnikov/Articles/README.md

-# Programming and Experiments Repository
+# Academic projects and reports

-This repository is a collection of articles, research papers and experiments.
+This repository is a collection of articles, research projects, experiments, academic papers and presentations.

 ## Getting Started